 Bread pudding is pure comfort food, it’s the fuzzy slippers of desserts.
-This Rum Raisin Bread Pudding features not only raisins and rum, but grated apples for moisture and flavor, cinnamon and nutmeg for warm spice, and a surprise ingredient you may never have heard of – Grains of Paradise.
+This Rum Raisin Bread Pudding features not only raisins and rum, but grated apples for moisture and flavor, cinnamon and nutmeg for warm spice.

 The basics of bread pudding are simple, slightly stale bread cubes soaked in custard and baked until set.
 Simple, yet the variations and possibilities are endless.

 For my Rum Raisin Bread Pudding base I used a bag of store-bought potato bread cubes leftover from the Thanksgiving stuffing I never made.
 Use any yeast bread you have available, but don’t use “quick bread” or muffins.
 You need the structure of a yeast bread to hold the custard without the whole thing turning to mush.

 - Everything ready to mix; bread cubes tossed with spices, raisins and apples with rum and vanilla, and custard made with milk, eggs and sugar

 - Slowly pour the custard over the bread cubes and allow it to absorb while the oven pre-heats.

 - Enjoy it warm from the oven.
 No need to wait for it to cool, dig right in!

 That’s pretty much it.
 Even if you don’t like to bake, Rum Raisin Bread Pudding is a quick and simple home-made dessert that’s sure to be a crowd-pleaser.